Unnamed2964/Unnamed2964/README.md

 ## Hi there 👋

-My knowledge interests are quite broad, but I'm open to discussing topics with you, including but not limited to
+My knowledge interests are quite broad, but I'd like to talk about and learn, including but not limited to
 - rail transit,
 - user experience (UX),
 - C++,
 - functional programming,
-- concurrent programming (I'd like to learn),
+- concurrent programming,
-- formal proving and type theory (I'd like to learn HoTT),
+- formal proving and type theory,
-- Koreanic-Japonic languages (I'd like to learn),
+- Koreanic-Japonic languages,
 - front-end development,
-- dialectical materialism (I'd like to learn),
+- dialectical materialism,
-- and Greek-Hebrew culture (I'd like to learn).
+- and Greek-Hebrew culture.

-I fell sorry for constantly changing fields every time my interest takes over.
+I fell sorry for constantly changing fields every time my interest takes over, and I can't master any of them.
 Maybe and I hope there will contingently come a time when they are linked like constellations.

 In the near future, I'm looking to improve my social (especially offline) skills and collaborate with people.
 HRT🍥 and RLE are moving forward.